OlegBEZb/Personalize-Expedia-Hotel-Searches/README.md

     3. hotel (property id)
     4. search id
 3. business trip = short, no children, 1 adult
+4. prop_location_score1 and 'prop_location_score2' may be correlated to the duration of stay: no strong correlation

 # Storytelling:
 1. 02.05.2022